crazyants/Chart.Mvc/README.md

 [![Stories in Ready](https://badge.waffle.io/martinobordin/Chart.Mvc.png?label=ready&title=Ready)](https://waffle.io/martinobordin/Chart.Mvc)

 # Chart.Mvc
-A .NET wrapper to generate charts using the popular _Chart.Js_ library (http://www.chartjs.org).
+A .NET wrapper to generate charts using the popular _Chart.Js V1_ library (http://www.chartjs.org).

 ## Important
 Currently it's supported __only Chart.Js v1__, not the v2.
 Some functionalities are on the repository, but I don't know if\when I'll update the nuget package because in Chart.Js v2 they used different types for a single "property"; sometimes a